lfit/releng-global-jjb/docs/jjb/lf-rtdv3-jobs.rst

 ReadTheDocs v3 Merge
 --------------------

-Merge job which triggers a build of the docs to readthedocs.
+Merge job which triggers a build of the docs to Read The Docs.

 :Template Names:
     - rtdv3-global-merge-{stream}